anbuselvamA/Read-from-CSV/README.md

 Print the number of coloumns using the same length function(len).

 PROGRAM:
-Program developed by:R.Joyce Beulah
+Program developed by:anbuselvam
-Reference number:22009334
+Reference number:22009081
 Python program to read a file from csv.

 import pandas as pd